laapsaap/graphite-supervisord-rpm/README.md

 dashboards on top of Graphite to add (meaningful) lipstick to Graphite's default web frontend (see dashboard list at the end of this document).

+Tip: You dont need to install ruby/gem on the graphite server if you build the packages some where else.

 # Versions